 Over the past several years, coding bootcamps have shown the world that they’re an effective way to break into the booming tech industry.
 Formerly separate from traditional universities, these fast-track development schools have attracted considerable attention as the education of the future.
-As a result of their success, well-respected universities have hopped on the train and developed coding bootcamp programs of their own.
+As a result of their success, well-respected institutions have hopped on the train and developed university coding bootcamps.

 One such premier school is the University of Oregon, which now has an excellent coding bootcamp of its own.
 Their intensive twenty-four-week coding bootcamp specializes in both general coding and data analytics, and it’s a very well-received program.
 It’s not just an excellent idea for career-seekers—college students in technology fields will also benefit from enrolling in this coding bootcamp to gain practical knowledge of coding languages they may not otherwise learn until they’re looking for a job.